callicoder/csgo-price-indexing/Readme.md

-Python script to crawl steam's marketplace website, fetch the latest prices of csgo items and build the price index in mongodb.
+Python script to crawl steamcommunity's marketplace website, fetch the latest prices of csgo items and build the price index in mongodb.

 ## How to Setup